umbraco/rfcs/cms/0000-project-unicore-structure.md

 * Logging implementations
 * Dependency Injection implementation
 * The namespaces in this project will be rooted to "Umbraco" (i.e. will not be prefixed with the project name)

+_NOTE: The name of this project, assembly and Nuget package is not absolute - meaning we may determine a better name in the future but for now this naming convention follows the [Clean Architecture](https://dotnet.microsoft.com/download/thank-you/aspnet-ebook) conventions_

 Produces Nuget package `UmbracoCms.Infrastructure`